derekaraujo/HarvestHerald/README.md

 They tended to intone strict maxims that can be loosely paraphrased as:

 > _Under no circumstances should you yield to the siren call of sophisticated regression
 > tree models.
-Woe unto to him that does; they are hard-to-interpret black box algorithms
+Woe unto him that does; they are hard-to-interpret black box algorithms
 > that offer little by way of illumination and understanding.
 Bind yourself to the mast,
 > and forge ahead with ARIMA._